lightec-xyz/zkBTC-Security/README.md

 ### Defense in Depth

 A single-factor defense might attract potential adversaries.
-Therefore, we designed the system with defense in depth in mind.
+Therefore, we designed the system with defense-in-depth in mind.
 For deposit, we rely on the ICP's Bitcoin integration to sign off on the `chain tip` and the `CheckPoint` mechanism.
 For redemption, two of three multi-sig also provide fault tolerance.
 See related sections for more details.

 ### Security over UX

 zkBTC is designed to be fully decentralized, so there is no central role in operating the risk parameters.
-We have to assume the worst case and defend zkBTC against it.
-Therefore, the UX has to yield in case there is a conflict.
+We must assume the worst-case scenario and defend zkBTC against it.
+Therefore, the UX must yield in the event of a conflict.
 For example, we require each Bitcoin deposit transaction to have a confirmation depth of at least twelve instead of six.
-There are many more such examples throughout this document.
+There are many more examples like this throughout the document.

-Third-party services could enhance UX since zkBTC is designed to be fully decentralized.
-The basic idea is for the third-party service to deposit to the zkBTC system, obtain some zkBTC tokens, and later provide those tokens to users with better UX.
+Third-party services could enhance the user experience (UX) since zkBTC is designed to be fully decentralized.
+The basic idea is for the third-party service to deposit into the zkBTC system, obtain some zkBTC tokens, and later provide those tokens to users with a better user experience.
 Of course, third parties are free to define their business models.

 ## Audit Reports

 zkBTC is ongoing rigid security audits.
 We split the code base into three parts.
-The first and the second part have been audited and we have obtained the final reports.
+The first and second parts have been audited, and we have obtained the final reports.
 This includes the [PR to gnark](https://github.com/Consensys/gnark/pull/1040) to add BLS signature verification for the BLS12-381 curve.
 The third part is being audited.
 We plan to publish all audit reports once the third audit is finalized.

 ## Securing Deposits